notsag-dev/htb-shocker/README.md

 ===============================================================
 ```

-Duckduckducking a bit noticed that the machine's name refers to the Shell Shock vulnerability (CVE-2014-6271), which is related to the `/cgi-bin` directory.
+Duckduckgoing a bit I noticed that the machine's name refers to the Shell Shock vulnerability (CVE-2014-6271), which is related to the `/cgi-bin` directory.

 Search on Metasploit:
 ```